 Arrested in Arizona?
 Call Today for Help!

-Watch this video of David Michael Cantor, a Board Certified Criminal Law Specialist, describe in detail what to expect when visiting the Maricopa County Superior Juvenile Court Center – Southeast.
+Watch this video of DM Cantor, a Board Certified Criminal Law Specialist, describe in detail what to expect when visiting the Maricopa County Superior Juvenile Court Center – Southeast.

 From I-60, take Exit 180 for Mesa Drive

 Use right lane to turn South on Mesa Drive